-Mario Hintermayer was born in Austria in 1959, but lives his life internationally.
-Since 1998, he has called the Principality of Monaco his home, and since 2017, because of his work, it has also been Singapore.
-Mario once said that his social commitment was probably literally “placed in his cradle” by his ill sister’s early death.
-After suffering a huge financial loss at the age of 22, he worked his way up by himself, and as an entrepreneur he also helped many of his business partners achieve financial success.
-In 2000, Mario founded his first social foundation.
-His commitment was mainly focused on the needs of people with mental and physical disabilities.
+Mario Hintermayer was born in Austria in 1959, but has lived his life internationally.
+He was at home from 1998 to 2020 in the Principality of Monaco, since 2005 also in Bali and since 2010 also in Singapore.
+Due to travel restrictions in recent years, he moved his center of life to Dubai in 2022.
+According to his statement, his social commitment was literally passed on to him from birth, probably due to the premature death of his sick sister.
+After a major financial loss at the age of 22, he worked his way up on his own, and as an entrepreneur, he also helped many of his business partners to achieve financial success.
+In 2000, he founded his first social foundation.
+His commitment was focused especially on mentally and physically disadvantaged people.
 In this area, he worked closely with Prince Albert of Monaco.
-His more than 200 projects include the construction of schools after the terrible tsunami in Sri Lanka, building a shaolin temple in China, supporting important social projects in many countries, as well as on Bali.
+Among his more than 200 projects, one can find the construction of schools after the terrible tsunami in Sri Lanka, the construction of a temple on Shaolin Mountain in China, and support for important social projects in many countries, as well as in Bali.

-“Every person bears social responsibility, especially those who are better off than others.
-Believe me, you will always find someone who will appreciate your help.”
+"Every person has social responsibility, especially those who are better off than others.
+Believe me, you will always find someone who appreciates your help."